Your Faculty Advisor

 - Schedule appointments in advance.

-- Review your Advising Report (AR) and note areas that are not yet completed.
+- Review your Academic Advising Report (AAR) and note areas that are not yet completed.

-- Bring your Degree Planning Guide and a copy of your AR to your meeting.
+- Bring your Degree Planning Guide and a copy of your AAR to your meeting.

 - Review the Schedule of Classes for tentative course selection.